h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 python Convert.py --input_motion_base <smplh_pose> --fbx_source_path <fbx_path>/smplx-female.fbx --output_base <output_path>
 ```

 to start converting.
-The animation file will save in `<output_path>`.
+The animation file will be saved in `<output_path>`.
 You can open it via Blender or Unity 3D.

 ###### III.2 Retargeting